Archaeological Museum of Heraklion: Insanely Helpful Visit Guide

 Archaeological Museum of Heraklion

-Another key element visitors will appreciate during the visit is the famous Phaistos Disc, found in the Minoan palace of Phaistos, a few kilometers south of Heraklion.
+Another critical element visitors will appreciate during the visit is the famous Phaistos Disc, found in the Minoan palace of Phaistos, a few kilometers south of Heraklion.

-Arguably the most important exhibit you can check in the museum is the famous Phaistos Disc which was found in the Minoan palace of Phaistos (Faistos or also Festos), a few kilometers south Heraklion.
+Arguably, the most remarkable exhibit you can check out in the museum is the famous Phaistos Disc, which was found in the Minoan Palace of Phaistos (Faistos or also Festos), a few kilometers south of Heraklion.

 This clay disc, about 15 cm in diameter (smaller than I expected, but still captivating) has on both sides a spiral of stamped symbols of unclear meaning.
 Symbols that turn it into one of the best-known mysteries of archaeology.

-Even with such an obscure symbolism, many have concluded symbols might stand for an alphabet or even a syllabary.
+Even with such an obscure symbolism, many have concluded that symbols might stand for an alphabet or a syllabary.

 Minoan Jewelry